 The mean LDL is estimated to differ between two age groups by 0.0902mg/dl (on average) for each year difference in age, with the younger group tending toward higher LDL.
 It is a measure of association, interpretable as a first order trend in the means.

+Total: 3

 (j)